jonech/yaws/README.md

-# Yet Another Warframe Status
+# Yellow Ash Warframe Stat
-Yet Another Warframe Status (YAWS) is a mobile app that shows Warframe status.
+Yellow Ash Warframe Stat (YAWS) is a mobile app that shows Warframe status.
 Built with Xamarin.Android, and uses [WarframeStat.us API](https://docs.warframestat.us/) to get all of the in-game data.

 ## Features
 - Cetus Status (Cetus Cycle and Bounties)